 Staying in a hostel is one of the best ways to save money while traveling [especially if traveling solo.]
-During my last trip to Ireland I needed to spend a night in Dublin before departing to England.
+During my last trip to Ireland I needed to spend a night in Dublin before catching an early morning flight to England.
 I booked a hostel and decided to make an adventure of it, in the name of blogging: 3 Hostels, 3 Different Cities, in 3 Days.
 A comparison and review of the hostels I stayed while visiting ; Dublin, Bath,& Brighton.

 1- EGALI HOSTEL | DUBLIN, IRELAND | Website

-*Note: There are cheaper hostels in Dublin and even cheaper dorm room options in Egali.
+Room Type & Price: €16 / $20 USD for one bed in an eight bed, mixed-gender, dorm room. *There are cheaper hostels options Dublin.
 Read My Hostel Guide to see why I don’t always recommend you book the cheapest option.

 Pros of Egali:

 Breakfast included.
 I left before breakfast so I cannot attest to the quality but let’s be honest, who doesn’t enjoy free food, or at least a free coffee?

 Solid Wifi It reached the rooms and was fast.
 Need I say more?

-- Reception They had someone available 24/7, this allowed me to check out at 4 am without a problem.
+Reception Hours They had someone available 24/7, this allowed me to check out at 4 am without a problem.

 Shared Spaces Full kitchen usage available, limited in the middle of the night to just a microwave and refrigerator.
 There was also a pool table, which I always enjoy!

 Cons of Egali:

 Bed Comfort after sleeping for an hour and a half on my side, I woke up to a sore hip.
 The mattress itself was quite thin and uncomfortable.

 Security They provide you with a room key to access the hostel and your room, the actual dorm room door was duct taped so no key was needed.
 This made me feel a bit hesitant about who can come in and out of the room when they please.

 Smell The smell of cigarette smoke from the smoking section seemed to linger slightly around the hostel from the central smoking area.
 I didn’t notice the smell at first, but my nostrils stung immediately.

-- Charging There was only one electronic strip in the whole room.
+Lack of Charging There was only one electronic strip in the whole room.
 I didn’t feel comfortable leaving my phone plugged in across the room while I slept at night [read my hostel guide to see how I deal with this issue.]

 DIY Linens Egali gives you linens at check-in and expects you to return them with you at check out.
 This is not uncommon in hostels, but it was a bit of an annoyance to quietly strip my bed at 3:30 am in the dark.